 And this is a sword that pierces Mary’s heart.

 She is, after all, his mother.
 How could she not deeply feel her Son’s pain?

 We see here the beginning of the salvation that God has brought in Christ.
 A poor family is entrusted with the care of the Saviour.
 They may only be able to bring a couple of pigeons for their sacrifice, but this is a home of love and care.

 Today, if they were coming to Australia, they may end up on Nauru.
 Or Joseph could be on Manus Is.
 Thank goodness that they came at the right time, as Paul says in Galatians 4.

 This story teaches us to look at things from the point of view of people who are poor and in need.
 People like Mary and Joseph.
 If we are comfortable in the things of the body, we need to learn discomfort over what happens to the powerless in our world.
 Then we need to do something about it, as people of Jesus.

 This story of our salvation is a human story as well as a divine story.
 How could it be any other way, if Jesus is God-made-flesh?
 The human details of the piercing of Mary’s heart are just as important as the great theological concepts of incarnation and justification.

 We know the story.
 This baby grew to face great opposition.
 He was crucified.

 He became, as Simeon said, a light to the Gentiles.
 (That’s us!)

-I began by talking about our granddaughter, Emilia.
+I began by talking about our granddaughter, E2.
 We don’t know what will become of any of our children as they grow.
 We do know that they are not the Saviour, because that is who Jesus is.